 Two passive damper slots to add oxygen to the flue gases, smoke and embers before they exit through the screen.
 I love the look of raw steel and brick….

 Passive dampers in back of the chimney.
 These ports can also be used for the placement of MR-750 burners for preheating the chimney to help kick-start the draw of the chimney.
 The MR-750 burners can be purchased through Aardvark Clay & Supplies where I work.

 This was a really fun kiln build.
-It was great to sit down with Gene and discuss what kind of kiln we wanted to build and then take pencil to graph paper and then realize the finished product.
 Next comes the completion of the arch insulation, a covered structure to protect against the elements and firing the kiln.